 At the end of 2016, in order to avoid risks under the statute of limitations, we initiated proceedings in the Stuttgart Administrative Court against the project partners seeking additional financing contributions on the basis of what is known as the negotiation clause.
 We submitted our surrejoinder in June 2021, to which the defendants responded in a timely fashion in early 2022.

 Civil proceedings on infrastructure utilization fees

-Claims for damages against airlines
+Claims for compensation for damages against airlines

 DB Group is pursuing compensation claims for damages against the airlines that were part of the air freight cartel, which, according to the findings of various competition authorities around the world, agreed on kerosene and security surcharges, among other things, from 1999 to at least 2006 at the expense of freight forwarders such as DB Schenker.
 US actions filed by DB Schenker have now ended in out-of-court settlements.
 Furthermore, DB Barnsdale AG, which is pooling DB Group’s claims for compensation with those of non-Group parties, has so far concluded out-of-court settlements relating to proceedings pending in Germany with nine airlines in proceedings before the District Court of Cologne.
 Settlement negotiations are to be conducted with the remaining airlines in the case in order to settle these proceedings.

 Claim for damages against truck manufacturers